Bronx Library Center: History

 For more than 75 years, the Fordham Library Center at 2556 Bainbridge Avenue, served the borough before the new center opened in 2006.
 The library was part of a public library system built in the United States, supported by donations from wealthy businessman Andrew Carnegie.
 As part of the Carnegie library system it followed the philosophy of being accessible and free to all people with an emphasis on access and service to working class Americans.
 The library opened in 1923 and saw multiple expansions and renovations over the decades to continue serving a rapidly growing community.
 As immigrants (primarily of Irish, Italian and Jewish heritage) moved into the Bronx from Manhattan, they used the library to learn to read and write English and become acclimated to American culture.
 Compared to main branch libraries in the other outer boroughs, the Bronx building was significantly smaller taking up only three floors at a total of roughly 27,500 square feet.
 A renovation in 1956 proved to be the last; it would take nearly 50 years before enough money was raised to build a new, bigger, much needed building.
 The Fordham Library Center officially closed its doors to the public in November 2005.
 Two months later the Bronx Library Center opened right around the corner.

 It was the goal of the New York Public Library and the architects who designed the new library branch in the Bronx to continue the tradition of the accessible library model established by Carnegie.
 It would remain a welcoming place of learning for a new generation of immigrants primarily from the Caribbean and Latin America with Spanish being the new dominant language.
 A bigger piece of land was needed to accommodate the new building.
 Around the corner from the old Carnegie library was the site of a Con Edison building that closed in 1999; the building components were mostly recycled or sold for scraps to fund demolition.

 After a long fund-raising push in the late 1990s, with contributions from New York State Legislature and allocation of funds by former mayor Rudolph Giuliani, the New York Public Library acquired the site for the new library in 2001.
+The Bronx Library Center is New York City's first "green" library, with many sustainable features.
+It's LEED Silver-certified and was built using environmentally safe materials, including recycled materials.
+The library also has energy-efficient lighting systems and water-cooled chillers to reduce chemical release into the atmosphereThe Bronx Library Center has a large Vejigante mask that hangs high above the floor.
+The mask is a piece of folk art that originated in Medieval Spain and is used to honor Saint James.